cristi-d/wee-lib/README.md

 assertTrue(progressCheck.isStarted());
 assertTrue(progressCheck.isFinished());

-//In case we did reached the result we were attempting to get assertTrue(progressCheck.isSuccessful()); assertTrue(progressCheck.getResult().isPresent());
+//In case we did reach the result we were attempting to get assertTrue(progressCheck.isSuccessful()); assertTrue(progressCheck.getResult().isPresent());
 assertEquals(100, progressCheck.getResult().get());